seyiqi/seyiqi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 My research focuses on creating <b> label-efficient </b> and <b>explainable </b> deep learning models for medical imaging to improve clinical workflow and patient care.In particular, I am excited about exploring the following directions:
   - <b> Multimodal learning</b>: How can we efficiently integrate information from different modalities (e.g. imaging, text, tabular data, sequential data) to better inform clinical decisions?
   - <b> Explainable AI</b>: Can we enable computer aided diagnosis systems to explain their reasoning in a way that mimics how humans communicate?
   - <b> Human-AI collaboration</b>: What is the optimal way to present an AI's diagnosis to clinicians so they can collaborate effectively to maximize patient outcomes?

 I received my Ph.D. at the <a href='https://cds.nyu.edu/'> NYU Center for Data Science</a>, advised by <a href='https://cs.nyu.edu/~kgeras/'> Prof. Krzysztof J. Geras</a> and <a href='https://kyunghyuncho.me/'> Prof. Kyunghyun Cho</a>.
 Prior to joining NYU, I worked at <a href='https://www.twosigma.com/'> Two Sigma Investments</a>.
 I hold a Bachelor's degree in Computer Science from <a href='https://www.rice.edu/'> Rice University</a>.

-<b> Perspective students:</b> Starting in 2024, I'm looking for motivated Ph.D. students to join my team.
-Please check out <a href='https://docs.google.com/document/d/1dQK3Kf0pwar6h3O0DpON5JsasvvJ0D8_bzDcg9mCdw0'> my advising statement</a> .
+<b> Perspective students:</b>
+Starting in Fall 2026, I am looking for highly motivated Ph.D. students to join my research group.
+Our work explores exciting frontiers in AI and medical imaging, including:
+- Developing <i>multi-modal deep learning models</i> that integrate medical imaging (across multiple modalities) with clinical data such as EHRs and lab results.
+- Designing <i>counterfactual deep learning approaches</i> to optimize diagnostic and treatment pathways.
+- Building <i>AI systems for video analysis</i>, with applications such as understanding infant development.
+For more details, please check out <a href='https://docs.google.com/document/d/1dQK3Kf0pwar6h3O0DpON5JsasvvJ0D8_bzDcg9mCdw0'> my advising statement</a> .
 I'm also open to collaborations with predoctoral researchers and visiting scholars.
 If you are interested in working with me, please drop me an email.